Creating Time Off Accrual Schedules

 Select the accrual calculation that triggers during payroll processing.
 (Required.)

-Note: A warning message displays when you select End of Quarter, "Warning: Flat amount is the only Plan Calculation supported by End of Quarter Trigger Method.
-The Year End Basis must also be Fiscal Year ending on 6/30."
+Note: A warning message displays when you select End of Quarter, "Warning: Flat amount is the only Plan Calculation supported by End Of Quarter Accrual Frequency.
+The Plan Year Based On must also be Fiscal Year ending on 6/30."
 Click OK to continue.

 Note the following: